 |$659 Million||Faculty research awards (FY 2017).|

-UC San Diego ranks in the top 50 nationally in eight specialties.
-Fewer than 4 percent of the more than 4,600 hospitals included in the analysis rank in even one specialty.
+UC San Diego ranks in the top 50 nationally in six specialties.
+More than 4,500 hospitals across the nation were ranked.
+Read more

 |40th||Cardiology and Heart Surgery|

 For two decades, the Student-Run Free Clinic Project has helped people of all ages and circumstances access high-quality health care, regardless of their ability to pay.
 The project assists community members with a range of critical health services, including psychiatric care.
 Learn more

 UC San Diego Health Firsts